business4s/workflows4s/workflows4s-web-ui/README.md

 ## Development

-We recommend you have two terminal tabs:
+We recommend you have three terminal tabs:

 ### Terminal 1 - scala JS side